 The campaign is a joint collaboration between the World Health Organisation, the World Federation for Mental Health and the International Association for Suicide Prevention.

 Every 90 minutes a life is lost to suicide in the UK.
-Globally a person dies every 40 seconds by suicide and up to 25 times as many again make a suicide attempt.
-There are also many more people who have been bereaved by suicide or have been close to someone who has attempted suicide.
+Globally a person dies every 40 seconds by suicide and up to 25 times as many make a suicide attempt.
+Therefore many have been bereaved by suicide or have been close to someone who has attempted suicide.

 It touches the lives of people in every corner of society – from builders to doctors, actors to the unemployed and homeless.
 It’s the biggest killer of people under the age of 35 and men are three times more likely to take their own life than women.

-It is rarely talked about, a taboo that threatens to continue its deadly rampage unless we all stop and take notice, now.
+“It’s rarely talked about, a taboo that threatens to continue its deadly rampage unless we all stop and take notice”.

 Unfortunately, my own cousin committed suicide 28 years ago.
-Remembering him today, the gentle soul that he was who was taken from life too early still brings feelings of sadness.
+I still feel sad when I remember him.
+I still feel said when I think of him.
+He was a gentle soul, taken from life too early.
 The aftershock on family, friends, colleagues is very traumatic.
-Anyone who suffers such a loss, whether a family member, friend or colleague can be left wondering what they could have done differently.
+What could we have done differently we wonder.
 It is just as important to get help and support of you have suffered a loss and are struggling.
 It is important for you to talk to someone too and also ask for help.